dialogic-godot/documentation/Documentation/translation.md

 ## What is Translation?

-Translation is a Godot and Dialogic 2 feature, that allows you to translate your game into multiple languages.
+Translation is a Godot and Dialogic 2 feature, allowing you to translate your game into multiple languages.

-Sometimes, the word Localisation is used as well.
+Sometimes, the word *localisation* is used as well.
-The concept of Localisation is a way broader and often provides very specific regional consideration for each target region.
+Localisation provides very specific regional considerations for each consumer market.\
+This includes not only translation of the game, but also changes to the game itself to reflect specific cultural differences.

-## How create Translation?
+## How to translate timelines?

-In Dialogic, Translation is a feature that can be enabled via the Settings tab, under the Translation section.
+In Dialogic, head to the Settings tab, a look under the Translation section.
+Tick the "Enable Translation" checkbox.

-First, you can set the time each event is allowed to take via the Text settings page inside Dialogic.

 ![translation_settings](/media/translation/translation_settings.png)

 ### Setting up Translation

-Ensure you tick the "Enable Translation" checkbox to enable the feature.

-Then, you will have to pick a default locale.
+Let's walk through the settings!
+You will have to pick a default locale.
 This locale will be used as a fallback, if no translation is available for the current locale.

-The translation file mode allows you to store all your timelines into one file (Per Project) or into multiple files (Per Timeline).
+The "translation file mode" allows you to store all your timelines into one file (Per Project) or into multiple files (Per Timeline).

 Setting up a translation folder is a good idea, it keeps your project clean and allows you to easily find your translation files.

-### Writing Translation
+### Writing Translations

 First of all, you will need to have a timeline file.
 Dialogic will automatically find and generate CSV files for you after you hit the "Update CSV files" button.